burkeholland/deno-first-look/lessons/intro.md

 ![Yours truly at the Badlands in South Dakota](images/me.jpg)

-My name is Burke Holland, and I am a Content Engineer at Microsoft, where I do advocacy around GitHub, VS Code and all things JavaScript.
-I also have a cursor on my face.
+My name is Burke Holland, and I am a Content Engineer at Microsoft, where I do advocacy around VS Code, GitHUb, Azure and all things JavaScript.
+I have a cursor on my face.

 I work with a team of great people and together we try and make Microsoft tools, services and runtimes the best place in the world for JavaScript developers.
 I've been a JavaScript developer for 12 years.
 That's a long time in the world of JavaScript.
 I first fell in love with it when jQuery came out, and I have never looked back.
 I love everything about JavaScript, and I've never tired of writing it.
 I think it's a magical language that is uniquely easy to get started with and bizarrely well suited for applications of all types.